Samiatjaji/BANK-LOANS-REPORT/README.md

 ![Fully paid etc](https://github.com/user-attachments/assets/8ceef71d-2843-4650-9cb5-486fd7d65290)

-The dashboard provides a breakdown of loan performance based on the loan status.
+The dashboard provides a breakdown of loan performance based on the loan status using a grid view report in order to completely cover the data and hence enforce the right decisions on the bank's health Portfolio.
 Majority of loan applications (32.1K) have been fully paid off ($351.4M) indicating a positive trend while a smaller portion (5.3K) have been charged off and some loans are currently active and being repaid (1.1K).
 The fully paid category has the highest funded amount ($351.4M) reflecting a significant volume of repaid loans while the "charged off" category has a funded amount of $65.5M representing a loss for the bank.
 The Interest rates vary across loan statuses with "current" loans generally having a higher interest rate (15.10%).
 The DTI also varies across loan statuses including potential risk factors associated with "charged off" (14.72%)

 ### Overview Dashboard